paulriddell/javascript-tutorial/README.md

 }
 ```

--Factory Pattern
+- Factory Pattern

 *A pattern used to simply object creation*
- -Simplifies object creation
+ - Simplifies object creation
- -Creating different objects based on need
+ - Creating different objects based on need
- -Repository Creation
+ - Repository Creation

--Singleton Pattern
+- Singleton Pattern

 *Used to restrict an object to one instance of that object across the application*
- -Remembers the last time you used it
+ - Remembers the last time you used it
- -Hands the same instance back
+ - Hands the same instance back
- -Node.js uses CommonJS
+ - Node.js uses CommonJS

 **Structural Design Patterns**